on orders of $85 or more

 First found in Forez, a former province of France, now part of the modern Loire département, the Haute-Loire and Puy-de-Dôme départements, where this distinguished family held a family seat from ancient times, and were important members of the aristocracy.

-More information is included under the topic Early Larrabee Notables in all our PDF Extended History products.
+Another 63 words(4 lines of text) are included under the topic Early Larrabee Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were: